David Onley, former Ontario lieutenant-governor, remembered as role model, family man

 Onley, who emerged as a champion of disability rights both during and after his seven-year stint as Ontario's 28th lieutenant-governor, died at age 72 on Jan.
 14.

-He used a motorized scooter throughout his life after contracting polio as a child and was lauded by mourners for insisting on delivering the news when he worked at Citytv with his cane or scooter visible, and for championing accessibility rights for all.
+He used a motorized scooter throughout his life after contracting polio as a child and was lauded by mourners for always pushing for accessibility rights for all.

-His son said at his father's funeral Monday that his greatest wish was for all disabled people to have the ability to fully participate in the social, cultural and economic life of Canada.
-When he became lieutenant-governor Onley told his son that the legislature wasn't fully accessible.
+His son said Monday that Onley's greatest wish was for all disabled people to have the ability to fully participate in the social, cultural and economic life of Canada.
+When he became lieutenant-governor, Onley told his son that the legislature wasn't fully accessible.

 "I asked him what he was going to do about it," Jonathan Onley said.
 "His response?
 'Well, if they want me, they're going to have to prove it."'